UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • 4Change Energy typically offers lower rates for high-usage homes due to their specific bill credit structures and lower overhead costs.

-• TXU Energy provides a premium customer experience with highly rated mobile apps, free nights plans, and extensive 24/7 support.
+• TXU Energy provides a premium customer experience with robust mobile apps, free nights plans, and extensive 24/7 support.

 Choosing an electricity provider in Texas can feel like navigating a maze, especially with over a hundred Retail Electric Providers (REPs) competing for your business.
 You have household names like TXU Energy that have been around for decades, and then you have popular challengers like 4Change Energy that promise lower bills and a feel-good mission.
 If you are trying to decide between the established giant and the budget-friendly alternative, this guide breaks down the math, the perks, and the hidden plan details to help you make the right call for your home.